scottellis/madc/README.md

 	~/madc$ OETMP=/oe1 make

-Copy the resulting madc-test executable to the Overo however is convenient.
+Copy the resulting *madc* executable to the Overo however is convenient.

   Usage
 -------

-Assuming you copied the madc-test program to /home/root on the Overo.
+Assuming you copied the *madc* program to /home/root on the Overo.

-	root@overo:~# ./madc-test -h
+	root@overo:~# ./madc -h
-	Usage: ./madc-test [options] [channel list]
+	Usage: ./madc [options] [channel list]
 	Options
 	  -a          Request the device driver average 4 readings -m          Machine readable format ch:raw:voltage